Le Caire

 Pros

-• Galleries, cafés and Cairo Tower on foot
+• Galleries, cafes, and Cairo Tower within walking distance

 Cons